 Foreign Language and Area Studies (FLAS) Fellowship

-Funded by the U.S. Department of Education's Title VI Program of Foreign Language and Area Studies Fellowships (FLAS), each year Northern Illinois University's Center for Southeast Asian Studies selects a number of qualified undergraduate students to study Southeast Asian languages and area studies as FLAS fellows at NIU.
-The fellowship covers NIU tuition, student fees and insurance.
+Each year the Center for Southeast Asian Studies (CSEAS) selects qualified undergraduate students to study Southeast Asian languages and area studies as Foreign Language and Area Studies (FLAS) fellows at NIU.
+FLAS fellowships are funded by the U.S. Department of Education's Title VI Program.
+Fellowships cover NIU tuition, student fees and insurance.
 FLAS fellows also receive a ten-month stipend.
-NIU offers a wide range of area studies courses (see Course Offerings at http://www.cseas.niu.edu) and the following Southeast Asian languages: Burmese, Indonesian, Khmer (Cambodia), Tagalog (Philippines) and Thai.
-The fellowships are only available for study at Northern Illinois University.
+NIU offers a wide range of area studies courses (see Course Offerings) and the following Southeast Asian languages: Burmese, Indonesian, Khmer (Cambodia), Tagalog (Philippines) and Thai.
+The fellowships are only available for study at NIU.

 Requirements for Application

-- Applicants must be enrolled as full-time students or accepted at Northern Illinois University.
+- You must be enrolled as a full-time student or accepted at NIU.

-- Statement of purpose explaining: your need for one of the offered Southeast Asian languages as part of your total academic program, your previous language learning experiences both formal and informal, and your commitment and plans more broadly for the study of Southeast Asia.
+- Statement of purpose explaining your need for one of the offered Southeast Asian languages as part of your academic program, your previous language learning experiences both formal and informal, and your commitment and plans more broadly for the study of Southeast Asia.

 - Undergraduate FLAS awards carry a ten-month stipend of $5.000 (paid in monthly deposits of $500 for 10 months) plus payment of tuition fees, regular class fees, and health insurance for the academic year.
 Special materials or lab fees are the responsibility of the student.

-- A fellowship recipient must enroll as a full-time student (12 credit hours minimum).
-All classes must be taken for graded credit.
-Auditing is not permitted.
+- You must enroll as a full-time student (12 credit hours minimum).
+All classes must be taken for graded credit; auditing is not permitted.

-- A fellowship recipient must register for a minimum of one course per semester in their selected Southeast Asian language.
+- You must register for a minimum of one course per semester in their selected Southeast Asian language.

 - In addition to the language course, a fellowship recipient must register for a minimum of one course (3 credit hours minimum) per semester in a Center-approved Southeast Asia course (at least 50% Southeast Asia content).

-- A fellowship recipient must inform the Center of any change in his/her program of study, residence or academic status.
+- You must inform the Center of any change in his/her program of study, residence or academic status.

 - Undergraduate fellowship recipients are encouraged to present a paper at the annual NIU Southeast Asia Student Conference or at a different conference (only with the approval of the Center Director).

-- In addition, a recipient is strongly encouraged to participate in other, extra-curricular events sponsored by the Center as well as the Southeast Asia Club.
+- In addition, you are strongly encouraged to participate in extracurricular events sponsored by CSEAS and the Southeast Asia Club.

-- In accordance with the authorizing legislation for the FLAS program, the Higher Education Opportunity Act (HEOA) of August 2008, Congress has mandated additional terms and conditions for prospective FLAS fellowship recipients.
-If you are awarded and accept a fellowship offer, you agree to complete a survey once every two years to report back about your employment, education, or training after graduation.
+- In accordance with federal regulations, if you are awarded and accept a fellowship, you agree to complete a US Department of Education survey once every two years for 10 years to report back about your employment, education or training after graduation.